Just because a watermelon calls you, you don’t have to take it home.

 Because let’s pretend for a moment that every decision is a watermelon.

-After all these years of buying watermelons, I just recently noticed something.
+After all these years of buying watermelons, I noticed something that changed everything.

-Because even though at least seventy-five percent of the time, the watermelon that called me has been a pretty good watermelon, it isn’t always a good one.
-Sometimes it’s terrible.
+Because even though most of the time, the watermelon that calls me has been a pretty good watermelon, it isn’t always.

-Now, I walk over to the bin and start knocking on the watermelons.
+Now, I walk over to the bin, listen for the call, and then I start knocking on the watermelons that are calling me.

 If you buy watermelons, you know what I am doing.
 I am listening for a sound.
 Hollow.
+Deep.
+Right.
 If it sounds good on one side, I turn it over and knock again.

 Not until all the sides sound correct do I pick up the watermelon.

-Yes, I have always knocked on watermelons.
+Yes, I had always knocked on watermelons before.
 But not carefully.

-I have considered the call more important in the knock.
+I had considered the call more important than the knock.

 Do you have a decision to make?